uber-archive/vis-academy/src/docs/custom-layers/4-custom-attribute.md

 Attributes are how the CPU sends per-instance information to the GPU.
 By adding an attribute to the scatterplot layer, we can make each data point look different.

+In this exercise, we will make each icon at pickup spot an arrow pointing to the direction that the rider is going.

 ## 1. Declare an attribute

 In `my-scatterplot-layer.js`, add a `initializeState` method to our layer class: